brantr/lux-website/docs/source/getting_started.rst

   1) Request an authorized account, following the above `instructions <getting_an_account_>`_.

   2) Connect to the UCSC Campus VPN using your CruzID and Gold password via the UCSC VPN client.
 Installation instructions for the VPN client are available on the ITS `website <https://its.ucsc.edu/vpn/installation.html>`_.
-If you have not reset your Gold password recently, you may need to do so in order to connect to the system (visit `cruzid.ucsc.edu <https://cruzid.ucsc.edu>`_)
+If you have not reset your Gold password recently, you may need to do so in order to connect to the system (visit `cruzid.ucsc.edu <https://cruzid.ucsc.edu>`_).
+You will need to enroll a device in Duo for Multifactor Authentication to connect to the VPN.

   3) Connect to the *lux* system via Secure Shell::

       $ ssh [cruzid]@lux.ucsc.edu

     Where [cruzid] is your CruzID.
-When prompted, provide your Gold password.
+When prompted, provide your Gold password and select a Duo MFA method.
 You will be directed to one of the three login nodes (*lux-0*, *lux-1*, or *lux-2*) where you can submit jobs to the system queues.

   4) See `Using lux <using_lux_>`_ for further instructions.